longevityframework/longevity/manual/subdomain/shorthand-pools.md

 constructed.
-[We plan to remedy things](https://www.pivotaltracker.com/story/show/99755864) so that these kinds of errors get reported on construction of your `Subdomain` or your `RootEntityType`.
+[We plan to remedy things](https://www.pivotaltracker.com/story/show/99755864) so that these kinds of errors get reported on construction of your `Subdomain` or your `RootType`.
 In the meantime, longevity provides test support to exercise persistence operations on your `Subdomain`, and this kind of error will be exposed by these tests.